VaishnaviGunwante/selenium-cucumber-java/doc/canned_steps.md

 	Then option "(.*?)" by value from radio button group having xpath "(.*?)" should be selected Then option "(.*?)" by value from radio button group having css "(.*?)" should be selected

-To assert that radio button group not selected by text use any of the following steps : Not Implemented
+To assert that radio button group not selected by text use any of the following steps :

 	Then option "(.*?)" by text from radio button group having id "(.*?)" should be unselected Then option "(.*?)" by text from radio button group having name "(.*?)" should be unselected